Fair Cake-Cutting among Families: Introduction

-One option that comes to mind is to aggregate the valuations in each family to a single \emph{family valuation} (also known as: \emph{collective welfare function}).
+First, it is possible to aggregate the valuations in each family to a single \emph{family valuation}.
 Following the utilitarian tradition \citep{Bentham1789Introduction}, the family-valuation can be defined as the sum or (equivalently) the arithmetic average of the valuations of all family members.
-We call a division \textbf{\apr} if every family receives a share with an average value (averaged over all family members) of at least $1/k$ of its average value of the entire cake.
-This definition makes the family-division problem easy, since each family can be regarded as a single agent, so the problem reduces to fair division among $k$ agents.
-Classic results \citep{Steinhaus1948Problem} imply that an \apr{} division always exists (Section \ref{sec:avg-fairness}).
+We call a division \textbf{average-fair} if it is fair according to these family valuations.
+In particular, a division is \apr{} if every family receives a share with an average value (averaged over all family members) of at least $1/k$ of its average value of the entire endowment.

+By this definition, the family-division problem is easy to solve.
+Since the average of measures is itself a measure, each family can be represented by a single agent, and the problem reduces to fair division among the $k$ representatives.
+Classic results imply that \apr{} allocations exist \emph{(Section \ref{sec:avg-fairness})}.

-The problem with \aprness{} is that it makes sense only when the numeric values of the agents' valuations are meaningful and they are all measured in the same units, e.g. in dollars (see chapter 3 of \cite{Moulin2004Fair} for some real-life examples of such situations).
+Average fairness makes sense only when the numerical values of the agents' valuations are meaningful and they are all measured in the same units, e.g. in dollars (see chapter 3 of \cite{Moulin2004Fair} for some real-life examples of such situations).
 However, if the valuations represent individual happiness measures that cannot be put on a common scale, then their sum is meaningless, and other fairness criteria should be used.

 A second option is to require that all members of every family agree that the division is fair.
-We call a division \textbf{\upr} if every agent values his/her family's share as at least $1/k$ of the total value.
+We call a division \textbf{unanimous fair} if it is fair according to every individual valuation.
+In particular, a division is \upr{} if every agent values his/her family's share as at least $1/k$ of the total value .
 The advantage of this definition is that it does not need to assume that all valuations share a common scale.
-A \upr{} division always exists (Section \ref{sec:unan-fairness}).
+Even though it is a very strong requirement, we prove that \upr{} allocations exist \emph{(Section \ref{sec:unan-fairness})}.